 The TJ Martell Foundation was founded by Tony Martell in 1975 after Losing his son, T.J.
 Martell, to a long battle with Leukemia.
 Tony started this foundation as a way of keeping a promise to his son who asked him to raise a million dollars towards cancer research so that “no one else will have to experience what I am going through.”
 Soon after his son’s death Tony was joined by many of his friends in the music industry like Ella Fitzgerald, Benny Goodman, and Duke Ellington to hold a fundraiser at Buddy Rich’s nightclub in New York.
 We raised $50,000 and the T.J.
 Martell Foundation was born.
 Since then the T.J.
 Martell Foundation has maintained its deep roots in music, raising over 280 million dollars for cancer research.

 In 1999 music industry entrepreneurs, Michael Solomon and Vivek Tiwary, connected over a tragic event in their lives when they both lost loved ones after extensive hospital stays.
-Michael lost his 21-year-old sister, Kristen Ann Carr, to a long battle with sarcoma.
-He and his parents formed the Kristen Ann Carr fund to raise money for cancer research.
+Michael lost his 21-year-old girlfriend, Kristen Ann Carr, to a long battle with sarcoma.
+He teamed up with her parents to form the Kristen Ann Carr fund to raise money for cancer research.